vippsas/vipps-checkout/vipps-checkout-api-faq.md

 <!-- END_COMMENT -->

-## Capture, Reservations, and Refunds
+## Capture, reservations, and refunds

 ### How are subsequent transaction operations (Capture/Cancel/Refund) handled?